BlackPie/machine_learning_az/src/3_classification.md

 **Accuracy Paradox.** Sometimes If you always return negative or positive result instead of predicting, you can get better accurace rate.
 It means that you shouldn’t base your judgment only on accuracy rate: ![image](images/32.png)

-**CAP** Curve stands for Cumulative Accuracy Profile and it is more robust method for evaluating model’s perfomance.
+**CAP** Curve stands for Cumulative Accuracy Profile and it is more robust method for evaluating model’s performance.
 It compares results of the best possible model with a random prediction.
 Here are approximate limits for models:
 60% < X < 70%  Poor
 70% < X < 80%  Good
 80% < X < 90%  Very Good